 - Invest in a corporate lawyer rather than using a less costly one who specializes in something else.

-- An LLC or an S corp can be later converted to a C corp, which may offer advantages for attracting venture capital.
+- You can convert an LLC or an S corp to a C corp later, which may offer advantages for attracting venture capital.

 FYI: Your business structure may affect what taxes you will owe.